mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 Take a look at *M310* here on *MongoDB University* for an in-depth course on *cluster security*, including *tsl ssl*.
 Alternatively, take a look at our documentation.
 Finally, we have **fork**, which just tells the *MongoD run as a daemon* instead of being tied to a terminal window.

 So what are the *configuration file* counterparts to these *command line options*?
-On the right, I have the full path to the configuration option.
+Below, I have the full path to the configuration option.
 That means each key in the path to the final value is the parent of the *YAML* file.
-So the replSet name configuration option falls under the replication parent key.
+So the *replSet name* configuration option falls under the *replication parent key*.

 #### Configuration file options